ganelson/inform/README.md

 This repository is where development is done on the following:

-* inform7 - The core compiler in a natural-language design system for interactive fiction. - currently at version 7.10.1 'Krypton' (build 6Q21)
+* inform7 - The core compiler in a natural-language design system for interactive fiction.
+Current version 7.10.1 'Krypton' (build 6Q21).
+Web of InC

-* inblorb - The packaging stage of the Inform 7 system, which releases a story file in the blorbed format. - currently at version 4 'Duralumin'
+* inblorb - The packaging stage of the Inform 7 system, which releases a story file in the blorbed format.
+Current version 4 'Duralumin'.
+Web of InC

-* indoc - The documentation-formatter for the Inform 7 system. - currently at version 4 'Didache'
+* indoc - The documentation-formatter for the Inform 7 system.
+Current version 4 'Didache'.
+Web of InC

-* inpolicy - A lint-like tool to check up on various policies used in Inform source code. - currently at version 1 'Plan A'
+* inpolicy - A lint-like tool to check up on various policies used in Inform source code.
+Current version 1 'Plan A'.
+Web of InC

-* inrtps - A generator of HTML pages to show for run-time problem messages in Inform. - currently at version 2 'Benefactive'
+* inrtps - A generator of HTML pages to show for run-time problem messages in Inform.
+Current version 2 'Benefactive'.
+Web of InC

-* inter - For handling intermediate Inform code - currently at version 1 'Axion'
+* inter - For handling intermediate Inform code Current version 1 'Axion'.
+Web of InC

+* Changes to Inform - A detailed change history of Inform 7.
+Ebook in Indoc format, stored at path Changes.

+* Writing with Inform and the Inform Recipe Book - The main Inform documentation, as seen in the apps, and in standalone Epubs.
+Ebook in Indoc format, stored at path Documentation.

+Notes:

+1. The "webs" above are literate programs.
+This means they can either be "tangled" to executables, or "woven" to human-readable forms.
+The woven forms can [all be browsed here](docs/webs.html).
+They aim to be much easier to understand than raw source code found by spelunking through the repository.
+2. "InC" is a slight extension of ANSI C99.
+These extensions are handled by Inweb, which acts as a preprocessor.
+For more on InC, see the Inweb manual.

 ### Resources copied here from elsewhere